 Meg grew up outside New York City and graduated from Brown University with a degree in Comparative Literature.
-After college she moved to California to work on an organic farm.
-For three years she ran a science education garden for elementary school children.
-Her interest in organic growing led her to get a Master’s degree from Cornell Agriculture School, after which she was hired to manage a large organic vegetable operation in New Jersey.
+After college she moved to California to work on an organic farm and run a science education garden for elementary school children.
+Meg’s interest in organic growing led her to get a Master’s degree from Cornell Agriculture School, after which she was hired to manage a large organic vegetable operation in New Jersey, where she lived until moving up to join Gary at Stonyfield Farm in New Hampshire.

 Meg and Gary have three children.